 Your competitors likely have a similar product as yours, which means your potential customers need to know what makes yours better — or, at least, different.
 This is where content comes in.

 What forms will your content take?
 Infographics?
 Videos?
 Blog posts?
-Having identified the topics you want to take a position on, you'll need to determine which formats are best for expressing that position.
+Having identified the topics you want to take a position on, you'll need to determine which formats to budget for so you can best express that position.

 Just as you can create content in different formats, you'll also have different channels you can publish to.
 Channels can include owned properties, such as your website and blog; and social media properties, such as Facebook and Twitter.
 We'll talk more about social media content strategy in the step-by-step guide later in this article.

 Figuring out how you'll create and publish all your content can be a daunting task.
 It's important for a content strategy to know who's creating what, where it's being published, and when it's going live.

 Today's content strategies prevent clutter by managing content from a topic standpoint — as explained in the video above.
 When planning a content calendar around topics, you can easily visualize your company's message and assert yourself as an authority in your market over time.
 Learn more about topics in content strategy in the video below.

 Why Do Marketers Need to Create a Content Marketing Strategy?

 Content marketing helps businesses prepare and plan for reliable and cost-effective sources of website traffic and new leads.
 Think about it -- if you can create just one blog post that gets a steady amount of organic traffic, an embedded link to an ebook or free tool will continue generating leads for you as time goes on — long after you click Publish.